Scheduling Posts

 • Use Open in editor if you need approvals, templates, or more advanced post settings beyond the quick-schedule flow

-These are two different drag-and-drop actions in the calendar.
+The calendar supports three different drag-and-drop actions.
 Dragging a scheduled post moves an existing post.
 Dragging media or files onto the calendar starts a brand-new scheduled post.
+Dragging a draft from the Drafts tab schedules that existing draft.

 Approval Workflow